Surpassing the Ratios Conjecture in the 1-level density of Dirichlet $L$-functions: Background and New Results

 Based in part on the function-field analysis where $G(\mathcal{F})$ is the monodromy group associated to the family $\mathcal{F}$, Katz and Sarnak conjectured that for each reasonable irreducible family of $L$-functions there is an associated symmetry group $G(\mathcal{F})$ (one of the following five: unitary~$U$, symplectic~$\usp$, orthogonal~$\so$, $\soe$, $\soo$), and that the distribution of critical zeros near $1/2$ mirrors the distribution of eigenvalues near~$1$.
 The five groups have distinguishable $1$-level densities.
-To date, for suitably restricted test functions the main terms from number theory have been shown to agree with random matrix theory for many families, including Dirichlet $L$-functions, elliptic curves, cuspidal newforms, Maass forms, number field $L$-functions, and symmetric powers of ${\rm GL}_2$ automorphic representations \cite{AILMZ,DM1,FI,Gao,Gu,HM,HR,ILS,KaSa1,KaSa2,Mil1,MilPe,RR,Ro,Rub,Ya,Yo2}, to name a few, as well as non-simple families formed by Rankin-Selberg convolution \cite{DM2}.
+To date, for suitably restricted test functions the statistics of zeros of many natural families of $L$-functions have been shown to agree with statistics of eigenvalues of matrices from the classical compact groups, including Dirichlet $L$-functions, elliptic curves, cuspidal newforms, Maass forms, number field $L$-functions, and symmetric powers of ${\rm GL}_2$ automorphic representations \cite{AM,AAILMZ,DM1,FI,Gao,Gu,HM,HR,ILS,KaSa1,KaSa2,Mil1,MilPe,RR,Ro,Rub,ShTe,Ya,Yo2}, to name a few, as well as non-simple families formed by Rankin-Selberg convolution \cite{DM2}.